Craig Roberts

 Following on from that The Major won the title a further six times, and in his 26 appearances notched up 7 wins, 7 runners up, 2 third prizes and 4 sixth prizes.

-Craig was fortunate to work with Major Parkes in preparation for the National Championships at the Royal Albert Hall in 2006, the Major's last appearance at the event, and the 2007 Welsh Regional Championships.
+Craig was fortunate to work with Major Parkes in preparation for the National Championships at the Royal Albert Hall in 2006, the Major's final appearance at the event.

 Leigh Phillips